 - When you don’t drink you have difficulty sleeping, become agitated, sweaty or shaky.

-These are some red flags that you may have an alcohol addiction.
+These are some red flags that you may have an alcohol addiction, and may benefit from alcohol recovery and inpatient alcohol treatment.
 If drinking is impacting your life and the lives of your family and you can’t seem to quit on your own, it may be time to get help from an alcohol rehab.

 What Is Alcohol Abuse Rehab and How Can It Help?